mrw436/HackDuke17-Website/README.md

 ## What it does

-Connects parents wanting to learn what their kids are learning to
+-LearnTogether connect parents to a structured learning environment that encourages discussion and community

+-Parents are able to better understand from other parents how learning topics like Math is important even though they might not have learned it

 ## How we built it